Misanea777/TMPS/README.md

 ```
 The concrete implementations can be found in the corresponding package.

 The __Facade__ is the last implemented DP and it's intent is to hide the complexities of the system and provides an interface to the client using which the client can access the system.
-It is implemented in **FactoryProducer** class.
+It is implemented in **FactoryProducer** class using aggregation.
 The method **getFactory()** allows user to get the desired factory, without knowing the details.
 ```
     public static BaseFactory getFactory(String type, BaseRole role) {
         return new FactoryProxy(role, getRawFactory(type));